SyedWaqas82/ConnectFlow/docs/README.md

 ### Key Features

-- **Multi-tenant SaaS Architecture** with complete tenant isolation
+- **Multi-tenant SaaS Architecture** with complete tenant isolation and context management
-- **Subscription & Payment Processing** with Stripe integration
+- **Subscription & Payment Processing** with Stripe integration and webhook processing
-- **User Management** with JWT authentication and role-based access control
+- **User Management** with JWT authentication, refresh tokens, and role-based access control
-- **Background Job Processing** using Quartz.NET with comprehensive monitoring
+- **Enhanced Background Job Processing** using Quartz.NET with automatic metrics, correlation tracking, and distributed tracing
-- **Asynchronous Messaging** with RabbitMQ for reliable event processing
+- **Domain-Driven Asynchronous Messaging** with RabbitMQ for reliable event processing with retry and dead letter patterns
-- **Comprehensive Observability** with OpenTelemetry, Prometheus, and Grafana
+- **Comprehensive Observability Stack** with OpenTelemetry, Prometheus, Loki, Tempo, and Grafana dashboards
-- **Context Management** for unified user/tenant context across HTTP and background operations
+- **Unified Context Management** for seamless user/tenant context across HTTP and background operations
+- **Rate Limiting** with token bucket and fixed window algorithms for API protection
+- **Health Monitoring** with comprehensive health checks and dedicated monitoring UI

 ## Application Structure